 What about broccoli leaves?

 Felines can eat the leaves.
-These are often overlooked but are just as high in nutrients as the stalks and flowering heads.
+The leaves are just as high in nutrients as the stalks and flowering heads.
 Felines may react similarly to raw leaves as they do to grass.
 Overdoing it can cause stomach distress and even vomiting.
 The same rules apply to the leaves, like the flower head and stalks.
-Small doses are ok.
+Small doses are okay.

 Is cauliflower safe for cats?